 Loaded with a number of popular features, Netsanity, allows parents to block, limit, and monitor access to devices, apps, online games, and websites.
 With one simple click, you disable their device or schedule recurring data timeouts.
 The holiday season and tech sales go hand-in-hand, however, if you’ve never used parental control software, this time of year can be a nightmare.
 Has your child been naughty this year?
 If so, start your free 14-day trial of Netsanity and tell them you’ll be watching.
 It’s as easy as installing the app on their favorite device then customize the restriction settings based on their activity– you’ll wonder how you ever parented without it.

-You should always be striving to educate yourself and children about the risks and responsibilities associated with Internet use and online gaming.
+You should always be striving to educate yourself and your children about the risks and responsibilities associated with Internet use and online gaming.
 Below, we included some additional resources you may find helpful when considering, implementing, or enforcing parental controls and screen-free rules.
 We hope they add value.